Learn the art of self-kindness and feel happierand more fulfilledevery day.

 Why are we so hard on ourselves?
 Brown thinks one reason is the idea that "if I cut myself down, it will somehow move me to engage in better behaviors."
 But research shows just the opposite is true.

-What our brain has to do with it
+Next Page: What our brain has to do with it [ pagebreak ] What our brain has to do with it

 It's at least some comfort that we're biologically programmed to do this.
 Louann Brizendine, MD, a neuropsychologist at the University of California, San Francisco and author of The Female Brain, says there is a part of our brain called the anterior cingulate cortex, which she dubs the "worrywart center."